annemariebogar/Predicting-Bank-Customers/README.md

 The final accuracy scores were 89.02% for Logistic Regression with a gain of 1.24, 90.82% for Decision Tree with a gain of 8.53, and 94.21% for Random Forest with a gain of 5.02.
 The confusion matrix revealed that the Logistic Regression model's lack of substantial progress was due to the model rarely predicting **yes**.
 ADASYN helped combat this problem in the other two models.

+## Future Improvements
+With more time, I would like to regularize the data in hopes to improve the Grid Search tool for better hyperparameter tuning optimization.
+Grid Search did not result in higher performance due to overfitting, and regularization would have combatted this problem and reduce the need for manually tuning hyperparameters.

+I would also like to explore Feature Creation but combining multiple features to reduce dimensionality.
+Both the Decision Tree and Logistic Regression models performed better when multiple features were omitted – I would like to see if combining some of those features would have would have been more beneficial than leaving them out entirely.
+For example, creating _economic status_ by combining _education_, _balance_ and _age_ could have provided some insight from features which were largely left out of the models.